What is a softphone and why your business needs one

 Scalability and upgrades

-You can quickly see who’s online and easily set up complex scheduling to forward calls to available staff members.
-Without having to give out private numbers, agents who are offline really are offline.
+You can quickly see who’s online and easily set up complex scheduling to forward telephone calls to available staff members.
+In fact, you can forward an incoming call to a voicemail if the call is arriving after working hours or when agents are offline to handle calls.

-You can keep a firm eye on customer service standards in one place, tracking interactions and managing team communications.
+You can keep a firm eye on customer service standards in one place, tracking interactions and managing business communications that happen in your call center.

 Low setup costs